-To notate the probability of a program execution trace, we enumerate all N observe statements, and the associated observed data points $y_1, \ldots, y_N$ .
+To notate the probability of a program execution trace, we enumerate all N observe statements, and the associated observed data points y_1, \ldots, y_N .
 During a single run of the program, some total number N' random choices $\mathbf{x}'1, \ldots, \mathbf{x}'{N'}$ are made.
-While N' may vary between individual executions of the program, we require that the number of observe directive calls N is constant.
+While N' may vary between individual executions of the program, we require is that N is constant.
+That is, valid probabilistic models correspond to probabilistic C program with the same number of observe directive calls on every program execution.
+As it is left to the programmer (or potentially the compiler; see Section 5 for a brief discussion of this point) it is quite easy to write models in probabilistic C that are statistically difficult to reason about.
+This is the primary reason for proposing probabilistic C as a compilation target.
+In many probabilistic programming languages, for instance Anglican (Wood et al., 2014) and Venture (Mansinghka et al., 2013), such constraints are explicitly imposed by the language itself.

-The observations $y_n$ can appear at any point in the program source code and define a partition of the random choices $\mathbf{x}'{1:N'}$ into N subsequences $\mathbf{x}{1:N}$ , where each $\mathbf{x}n$ contains all random choices made up to observing $y_n$ but excluding any random choices prior to observation $y{n-1}$ .
-We can then define the probability of any single program execution trace
+The observations y_n can appear at any point in the program source code and define a partition of the random choices $\mathbf{x}'{1:N'}$ into N subsequences $\mathbf{x}{1:N}$, where each \mathbf{x}n contains all random choices made up to observing y_n but excluding any random choices prior to observation y{n-1} .
+We can then define the probability of any single program execution trace as